ericmalekos/crisprware/README.md

 --tes_window 300 300
 ```

-*IMPORTANT: ensure the GTF and the TPM files are have the same transcript IDs*
+*IMPORTANT: ensure the GTF and the TPM files have the same transcript IDs*

 ### RiboSeq Guided Preprocessing